 Learn Italian with Art

-Episode 3 is all about Raffaello's wonderful works.
+Lesson 3 is all about Raffaello's wonderful works.
 His iconic angels are part of pop culture.
 By discussing his relationship with our time, we learn about the Italian passato prossimo - a past tense that often implies a connection with the present.

-Episode 4 takes us to the dark alleys of Rome in the 16th century.
+Lesson 4 takes us to the dark alleys of Rome in the 16th century.
 Looking at Caravaggio's powerful works, we learn the words used to describe strong emotions and we discuss the Italian imperfetto, a tricky past tense that is often used incorrectly.

-In Episode 5 we describe the astonishing beauty of Michelangelo's David.
+In Lesson 5 we describe the astonishing beauty of Michelangelo's David.
 Inspired by Greek and Roman classics, Michelangelo takes the art of sculpture to unparalleled heights.
 With the help of this masterpiece, we learn many new words and we unlock the secrets of the Italian past conditional.

-Episode 6 takes us to the most famous wedding feast in history: Wedding at Cana by Paolo Veronese.
+Lesson 6 takes us to the most famous wedding feast in history: Wedding at Cana by Paolo Veronese.
 This gigantic painting covers an entire wall at the Louvre, and it's full of fascinating details.
 In this episode we learn new vocabulary and we discuss the tricky particle NE.